rule

 Text 6

-Nonetheless do I, o Crest Jewel of Fame with the Lotus Eyes, desire to witness the illusory potency by which the entire world along with its rulers considers the material differentiation of the absolute.' [compare B.G.
-11: 3-4]
+Nonetheless o Lotus-eyed Crest Jewel of Fame, I would like to witness the illusory potency because of which the entire world along with its rulers is of respect for the material differentiation of the absolute.' [compare B.G.
+11: 3-4].
+(Vedabase)

 Text 7